official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 terrorism and Iraq.
 He will present to you the strategic, tactical and public affairs lines that he believes will strengthen global support for our common cause. […]

-[^210]  The Washington Post, 16 June 2002, President Broadens Anti-Hussein Order.
+[^210]:  The Washington Post, 16 June 2002, President Broadens Anti-Hussein Order.
-[^211] Memorandum Powell to Bush, 28 March 2002, ‘Your Meeting with United Kingdom Prime Minister
+[^211]: Memorandum Powell to Bush, 28 March 2002, ‘Your Meeting with United Kingdom Prime Minister

 487

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford“Blair and the UK are in Afghanistan with us for the long haul.
+“Blair and the UK are in Afghanistan with us for the long haul.
 He readily committed to deploy 1700 commandos, even though his experts warn that British forces are overstretched … […].